-- The CONTRACTOR shall provide an Environmental Compliance Plan for the Project.
-The plan shall be submitted to and approved by SCDOT prior to any construction activity.
-The plan shall identify specific measures that the CONTRACTOR will implement to ensure compliance with all environmental documents, permits, and other environmental commitments.
-The plan shall also designate specific personnel that are charged with carrying out monitoring and compliance activities included in the Environmental Compliance Plan.
-A template is provided in Attachment B under Environmental. - The CONTRACTOR shall stake out and delineate the jurisdictional area using temporary barrier fence as set forth in Supplemental Specification and in accordance with the preliminary jurisdictional determination issued by USACE. - The CONTRACTOR shall install a double row of silt fence along construction limits adjacent to jurisdictional features not authorized for impacts in accordance with approved USACE permit. - Fines assessed by any agencies to SCDOT as the result of the CONTRACTOR's non-compliance or violation of any permit provisions shall be paid by SCDOT and subsequently deducted from the CONTRACTOR's monthly pay estimate. - The CONTRACTOR shall coordinate all permitting through SCDOT's Environmental Services Office (ESO). - CONTRACTOR shall provide a summary report documenting how all commitments that fall within its responsibility have been satisfied.
+- The CONTRACTOR shall stake out and delineate potential jurisdictional areas using temporary barrier fence as set forth in Supplemental Specification. - The CONTRACTOR shall install a double row of silt fence along construction limits adjacent to actual or potential jurisdictional features not authorized for impacts. - The CONTRACTOR shall obtain all necessary Federal and State permits to complete the project. - Fines assessed by any agencies to SCDOT as the result of the CONTRACTOR's noncompliance or violation of any permit provisions shall be paid by SCDOT and subsequently deducted from the CONTRACTOR's monthly pay estimate. - The CONTRACTOR shall coordinate all permitting related tasks through SCDOT's Environmental Services Office (ESO).

-2. ENVIRONMENTAL DOCUMENT COMMITMENTS
+2. ENVIRONMENTAL COMMITMENTS